|Title:||The manylinux2010 Platform Tag|

 If the wheel contains binary executables or shared objects linked against any whitelisted libraries that also export versioned symbols, they may only depend on the following maximum versions:

-As an example, manylinux2 wheels may include binary artifacts that require glibc symbols at version GLIBC_2.4, because this an earlier version than the maximum of GLIBC_2.12.
+As an example, manylinux2010 wheels may include binary artifacts that require glibc symbols at version GLIBC_2.4, because this an earlier version than the maximum of GLIBC_2.12.

 A wheel must not require the PyFPE_jbuf symbol.
 This is achieved by building it against a Python compiled without the --with-fpectl configure flag.

-Like manylinux1, the auditwheel tool adds `manylinux2 platform tags to linux wheels built by pip wheel or bdist_wheel in a manylinux2 Docker container.
+Like manylinux1, the auditwheel tool adds manylinux2010 platform tags to linux wheels built by pip wheel or bdist_wheel in a manylinux2010 Docker container.

-manylinux2 Docker images based on CentOS 6 x86_64 and i686 are provided for building binary linux wheels that can reliably be converted to manylinux2 wheels.
-These images come with a full compiler suite installed (gcc, g++, and gfortran 4.8.2) as well as the latest releases of Python and pip.
+Two manylinux2010 Docker images based on CentOS 6 are provided for building binary linux wheels that can reliably be converted to manylinux2010 wheels.
+The x86_64 and i686 images comes with a new compiler suite installed (gcc, g++, and gfortran from devtoolset-8) as well as the latest releases of Python and pip.

 Versions 2.14 and earlier of glibc require the kernel provide an archaic system call optimization known as vsyscall on x86_64.
 To effect the optimization, the kernel maps a read-only page of frequently-called system calls -- most notably time(2) -- into each process at a fixed memory location. glibc then invokes these system calls by dereferencing a function pointer to the appropriate offset into the vsyscall page and calling it.
 This avoids the overhead associated with invoking the kernel that affects normal system call invocation. vsyscall has long been deprecated in favor of an equivalent mechanism known as vDSO, or "virtual dynamic shared object", in which the kernel instead maps a relocatable virtual shared object containing the optimized system calls into each process.